ZenithalHourlyRate/ZenithalHourlyRate/README.md

 * [chipsalliance.org](https://chipsalliance.org): CHIPS Alliance, mainly on Rocket-Chip
 <!-- * [group.iiis.tsinghua.edu.cn/~stu/seminar/](https://group.iiis.tsinghua.edu.cn/~stu/seminar/): Yao Class Seminar -->

-### Recruiting for Felix Universe
+### Recruiting for Felix Universe (肥猫宇宙)

-As I have different roles in different organizations, I have a variety of TODOs (坑) and am looking for interns/volunteers.
-They are good ways to kill your time (摸鱼)!
+As I have different roles in different organizations, I have a variety of TODOs (挖坑不填) and am looking for interns and/or volunteers.
+They are good ways to kill your time (娱乐摸鱼打黑工)!
 Welcome to join Felix Universe!
 If you are interested, please send me a short introduction email with your CV/GitHub.

 <details>
 <summary>Click to fold/unfold</summary>